-The art in this issue, both pencils and inks, it by "The Tribe" which was a group of Filipino artists that included Tony DeZuniga and Ernie Chan, among others.
+The art in this issue, both pencils and inks, is by "The Tribe" which was a group of Filipino artists that included Tony DeZuniga and Ernie Chan, among others.
 I'm assuming they provided art as a team, and that's why there's no individual credits listed, but it's still a bit weird.
-Looking at UHBMCC, it's very rare for penciler credits to be listed this way, somewhat more common for inks, especially on Conan books.
+Looking at UHBMCC, it's very rare for penciler credits to be listed this way, but somewhat more common for inks, especially on Conan books.
 The art is on the sketchy side...

 ...but frankly it doesn't look a lot worse that most of Marvel's lower tier 70s output, and at least the panel-by-panel storytelling is easy to follow.

 This issue also reprints Satana's original appearance from Vampire Tales #2, except the dialogue of the rapist is totally re-written so that he's just trying to steal her purse instead of rape her.
-Which is ridiculous because the art depicts him pushing up close against her and ripping off her clothes.
+Which is ridiculous because the art depicts him pushing up against her and ripping off her clothes.